This article covers:

 The following laws govern leave entitlements in Pennsylvania:

-• Sick, Parental, and Family Care Leave: Employees in Pennsylvania accrue 1 hour of regular sick leave for every 40 hours of work.
-Additionally, under the FMLA, employees can take paid or unpaid time off (with benefits) for family and parental care including caring for their own or a qualifying family member’s serious health condition, or for the birth, adoption, or foster care placement of a child.
+- Sick, Parental, and Family Care Leave: Employees in Pennsylvania accrue one hour of regular sick leave for every 40 hours of work.
+Additionally, under the Family and Medical Leave Act (FMLA), employees can take paid or unpaid time off (with benefits) for family and parental care including caring for their own or a qualifying family member’s serious health condition, or for the birth, adoption, or foster care placement of a child.
 Serious health conditions include illnesses where an employee or a qualifying family member requires an overnight stay at a medical facility or needs continuous medical treatment for a condition that prevents the individual from performing their duties.

-• Emergency Response Leave (for state employees): Emergency leave in Pennsylvania allows time off to employees who are volunteer firefighters, fire police, or ambulance/rescue squad members.
+- Emergency Response Leave (for state employees only): Emergency leave in Pennsylvania allows time off to employees who are volunteer firefighters, fire police, or ambulance/rescue squad members.
 These employees can report late to work if they need to respond to a fire or ambulance call before their regular work hours.

-• Time Off for Bereavement (for state employees): Following the FMLA, employees can take bereavement leave in Pennsylvania for the death of certain relatives.
+- Time Off for Bereavement (for state employees only): Following the FMLA, employees can take bereavement leave in Pennsylvania for the death of certain relatives.
 They may take five days off for the loss of a spouse, parent, stepparent, child, or stepchild.
 For the death of a foster child, sibling, stepsibling, uncle, aunt, niece, nephew, grandparent (including step), grandchild (including step), or in-laws (parent, sibling, child, grandparent), as well as any relative living in the employee’s household, employees are allowed three days off.

-• Vacation and Holiday Leave (State Employees): Employees earn holiday time if they are in active pay status during the entire last half of their scheduled workday before the holiday and the entire first half of their scheduled workday after the holiday.
+- Vacation and Holiday Leave (for state employees only): Employees earn holiday time if they are in active pay status during the entire last half of their scheduled workday before the holiday and the entire first half of their scheduled workday after the holiday.
 Earned holiday leave must be scheduled and used within 120 days.

 What are Pennsylvania’s Public Holidays?